Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Abstract

 \section{Abstract}

 We demonstrate a single-arm optical platform for phase-retrieval-free, quantitative dynamic phase mapping of continuous transparent media via field-correlation ghost imaging.
 By modeling the medium as a dynamic pure-phase object, we spatially encode and compress its two-dimensional (2D) complex transmittance into a single bucket detector.
 Balanced heterodyne detection downconverts the optical frequencies for direct digitization.
-Crucially, by mapping spatial information into the temporal domain, this single-pixel architecture exploits high-speed digitization to continuously resolve 2D phase dynamics, effectively bypassing the frame-rate bottlenecks of traditional array sensors.
-Coupled with intermediate-frequency spectral analysis, this establishes a direct linear mapping from the recorded signal to the physical phase.
+By mapping spatial information into the temporal domain, this single-pixel architecture utilizes high-speed digitization to continuously resolve 2D phase dynamics, overcoming the frame-rate bottlenecks of traditional array sensors.
+Coupled with intermediate frequency spectral analysis, this establishes a direct linear mapping from the recorded signal to the physical phase.
 The complex amplitude is thus deterministically extracted via field-correlation, enabling the spatial reconstruction of 2D acoustic pressure distributions using a pseudo-inverse algorithm.
-Experimental validations in an acoustic levitator confirm that the optically extracted acoustic wavelengths strictly match theoretical dispersion models, exhibiting a robust linear correlation between the retrieved phase shift and local sound pressure levels.
-This deterministic methodology provides a real-time-capable metrological tool for characterizing rapidly evolving phenomena, including transient aeroacoustic flows, shockwaves, and microfluidic biological dynamics.
+Experimental validations in an acoustic levitator confirm that the optically extracted acoustic wavelengths closely match theoretical dispersion models, exhibiting a strong linear correlation between the retrieved phase shift and local sound pressure levels.
+This deterministic methodology provides a real-time metrological tool for characterizing rapidly evolving phenomena, including transient aeroacoustic flows, shockwaves, and microfluidic biological dynamics.